ahskaus/coinsquare-converter-test/README.md

 ## Known issues

-Only tested in Google Chrome (Mac).
+1. Only tested in Google Chrome (Mac).
 Due to flakiness of flexbox, it may not render properly on other browsers without further refinement.

+2. The loader may appear for a long time.
+It is not a bug, the api response can sometimes be slooooooow.